Alvin-Janton/Multi-Cloud-Data-Transfer/Project/README.md

 Data transfers are important for implementing multi-cloud solutions.
 Using multiple cloud providers for the transfer has benefits such as redundancy, cost, and infrastructure diversity.

-The transfer is set up using Storage Transfer Service, which isa service that automates the transfer of data between cloud platforms.
+The transfer is set up using Storage Transfer Service, which is a service that automates the transfer of data between cloud platforms.
 We need this service because doing data transfers manually would be slow, error prone, and expensive.

 There are two different types of transfers you could set up, batch scheduling, and event-driven scheduling.
 The difference is, batch scheduling uploads all the data that is different from the previous backup, while event-driven scheduling uploads data any time a new object is stored.